 Deck Board Calculator

-Use this free deck board calculator to estimate deck board count, joist fastener rows, screw count, and optional board cost from your deck size and board dimensions.
+Use this free deck board calculator to estimate deck board count, fastener rows, screw count, and optional board cost from deck size, actual board width, joist spacing, and waste.

 Deck boards needed29 boards